1872 |

 Treasurer.
 His fortune would soon rocket to new heights.On April 4,

-1878, after striking rich silver ore, George Fryer staked his claim to what
+1878, after striking rich silver ore, George Fryer staked his claim to

 became known as Fryer's Hill in California Gulch.
 Horace Tabor acquired